Tap any colored zone to explore earthquake hazard

 Data & Preprocessing

-USGS ComCat catalog 1926–2026.
-Magnitude homogenization via Scordilis (2006).
-Gardner-Knopoff declustering to isolate independent mainshocks.
+USGS ComCat 1926–2026.
+Mw conversion via Scordilis (2006).
+Gardner-Knopoff (1974) declustering for independent mainshocks only.

-4-layer fully-connected network classifies each earthquake into one of 6 seismic zones based on location and depth.
-95.4% accuracy.
+4-layer fully-connected network (128-64-32-6 neurons).
+Classifies earthquakes into 6 seismic zones by lat, lon, depth.
+95.4% test accuracy.

 Extreme Value Theory